 Philosophies Common to Both

 The fine arts are one of the few remaining channels for creativity in this current society.
 All students at LAAS, from the very youngest to the seniors in the high school, receive instruction in music, drama, and art.
 Student work in these areas is shared through art galas, plays, concerts, and publications.
 Our emphasis is giving students a life-long avenue for creativity.
 One example of progression in our school is that of playing a musical instrument.
 Preschool students learn steady beat and reading musical symbols while playing Boomwhackers.
 This concept is continued in Kindergarten with hand bells.
 By 1st grade, we are moving the student from playing one note in a group performance to playing the entire performance simultaneously with his peers through xylophones.
-In 2nd grade, students learn how to play the recorder.
-3rd graders play the recorder in parts.
+In 2nd grade, students learn how to read music through playing the recorder.
+3rd graders continue the recorder, playing in parts.
 4th and 5th graders play guitar, ukulele, or a band instrument.
-Middle school students try out for ensembles that compete in OSSAA’s solo/ensemble contests alongside students from Oklahoma public schools and other private schools in the area.
+5th and 6th grade students may try out for Circle the State, a singing group of twelve who go on to perform with a group of over two hundred singers.
+Middle school and high school students may sing solos or in ensembles that compete in OSSAA’s solo/ensemble contests alongside students from Oklahoma public schools and other private schools in the area.
 Once students reach high school, we encourage them to branch into the kind of music they want to play, which often manifests itself in the form of a “garage band” or a solo act at an open mic.

 Technology offers wonderful tools to be used by the students in expressing ideas, creations, and thoughts.
 Computers are utilized at all levels at LAAS.
 Elementary students are taught typing and drag-n-drop programming.
 They are taught to use Google Docs and Slides as well as Microsoft Word and Power Point Presentations.
 Sixth through twelfth grade students are required to have a laptop at school for use in their core classes.
 No classes are online; instead the teachers utilize the computer as a tool.
 The computer use extends to production of a news show in our television studio, CAD and animation programs, and photography programs and video editing and rendering programs.
 The secondary building is equipped with a “maker space,” a manufacturing area for student creation.
 Tools available in this space range from Arduino boards to a drill press.